 No Pet Properties

-- Tenants living in properties designated as a NO PET property are not permitted to have any dogs or cats.
+- Tenants living in properties designated as a NO PET property are not permitted to have any pets of any kind.

-- Tenants in these properties are also not permitted to pet-sit nor have dogs visit.
+- Tenants in these properties are also not permitted to pet-sit nor have pets visit.

 - Some smaller caged animals and fish are allowed with the exception of some exotic pets.